leukipp/cortile/README.md

   Therefore the decision was made that direct access to cortile provides greater flexibility for running custom logic without compromising security.
   - If you want to disable this feature run cortile with `cortile disable-dbus-interface`.
 - Any scripts placed in the `~/.config/cortile/addons/` folder will be executed when the application starts.
-  This provides the possibility to run custom [cortile python](https://github.com/leukipp/cortile/tree/develop?tab=readme-ov-file#addons-) scripts without worrying much about startup behavior and dependency issues.
+  This provides the possibility to run custom [cortile-addons](https://github.com/leukipp/cortile/tree/develop?tab=readme-ov-file#addons-) scripts without worrying much about startup behavior and dependency issues.
-  However, it also creates a potential security risk as malicious code could place files in this folder to be executed by cortile.
+  However, it also creates a potential security risk, as malicious code could place files in this folder to be executed by cortile.
   - If you want to disable this feature run cortile with `cortile disable-addons-folder`.
+- Newly pinned issues appear as menu entries in a submenu within the systray.
+  This feature requires a network request to the GitHub API.
+  - If you want to disable this feature run cortile with `cortile disable-issue-info`.
+- Cortile checks for new releases and provides the option for an in-place upgrade of the current binary.
+  Similar to the GitHub issue information, this feature also requires a network request.
+  - If you want to disable this feature run cortile with `cortile disable-release-info`.
-- Cortile runs perfectly fine with user permissions.
+- The binary file runs perfectly fine with user permissions.
   - Do not run cortile as root!

 ## Issues [![issues](https://img.shields.io/github/issues-closed/leukipp/cortile?style=flat-square)](#issues-)